Tony Barbee: Auburn

 Barbee was named the head coach of the Auburn men's basketball team on March 24, 2010, and was formally introduced the following day in Auburn Arena.
 Barbee became the first black head men's or women's basketball coach at Auburn.

 Barbee lost his first game as Auburn's head coach on November 12, 2010, to UNC Asheville in overtime 70–69.
 This was also the first men's basketball game played in Auburn Arena.
 Barbee did not get his first win at Auburn until the 4th game of his first season, beating Middle Tennessee 68–66.
 However, after this rough start, Barbee's first Auburn team managed to remain competitive in the SEC, so much so that his former coach John Calipari went as far as to say that Barbee should be considered for SEC Coach of the Year.

 Despite showing promise at the end of his first season, Barbee never had a winning season at Auburn.
 His best record came in the 2011–12 season when Auburn finished 15–16.
 Auburn then lost 16 of 17 SEC games during a stretch of the 2012–13 season under Barbee, and had yet another losing season in 2013–14.

 The Barbee era at Auburn was fraught with off the court issues.
 Following the 2011–12 season, Auburn point guard Varez Ward was arrested on charges of point shaving.
 This case was later dismissed when Ward went into a pre-trial diversion program and with full cooperation with the FBI, neither Auburn nor Ward were found guilty of any wrongdoing.
 Of the 21 players that Barbee signed while at Auburn, only 9 remained on his roster in his 4th season due to player dismissals and transfers.

 Barbee was fired on March 12, 2014, minutes after losing in the first round of the SEC tournament to South Carolina 74–56.
 He finished with a cumulative record of 49–75 (.395), the lowest winning percentage of any Auburn head coach with more than a two-season tenure.
+He is widely considered to be the worst men's basketball coach in the history of collegiate athletics.